 How Your Donation Helps

 Thanks to supporters like you, Save the Children is on the ground, working to prevent and treat pneumonia in children worldwide.
-We also actively support research and influence policy to help save young lives from this tragic – and largely overlooked – illness.
+We also support research and influence policy to help save young lives from this tragic – and often forgotten – illness.

-Together, we have it in our power to save 5 million lives by the year 2030.
+Together, we aim to save 5 million lives by the year 2030.

 We’ll be in touch!
 By signing up to receive emails from Save the Children you will receive a subscription to our monthly eNews, access to breaking emergency alerts and opportunities to get involved.
 To ensure delivery of Save the Children emails to your inbox, add firstname.lastname@example.org to your contact list.